MRtrix3/mrtrix3/docs/getting_started/commands/mrtransform.rst

 -  **-warp image** warp the input image using a 5D warp file output from mrregister.
 Any linear transforms in the warp image header will also be applied.
 The -warp option must be used in combination with either the -template option or the -midway_space option.
 If a -template image is supplied then the full warp will be used.
 By default the image1->image2 transform will be applied, however the -from 2 option can be used to apply the image2->image1 transform.
 Use the -midway_space option to warp the inputimage to the midway space.
 The -from option can also be used to define which warp to use when transforming to midway space

--  **-from axes** used to define which space the input image is when using the -warp option.
+-  **-from image** used to define which space the input image is when using the -warp option.
 Use -from 1 to warp from image1 or -from 2 to warp from image2

 -  **-warp_df image** apply a non-linear 4D deformation field to warp the input image.
 Each voxel in the deformation field must define the scanner space position that will be used to interpolate the input image during warping (i.e. pull-back/reverse warp convention).
 If the -template image is also supplied the deformation field will be resliced first to the template image grid.
 If no -template option is supplied then the output image will have the same image grid as the deformation field.
 This option can be used in combination with the -affine option, in which case the affine will be applied first)